junhaotu2000/ROB422-EECS465/README.md

-# ROB422 - UM Robotics
-## Introduction to Algorithmic Robotics
+# ROB422 -  Introduction to Algorithmic Robotics
 Welcome to the Robotics course instructed by the UM Robotics professor, Dmitry.
 While this course might seem like a mere "Introduction" at first glance, it delves much deeper, offering valuable life lessons alongside technical skills.

 ## Course Content